 - The initial decision or refusal was unlawful or incorrect

 - There was a violation in procedural conduct, for example, you were not given an opportunity to present your case properly, etc

-- The request to evaluate humanitarian and compassionate consideration (H&C) was not considered
+- The request to evaluate humanitarian and compassionate considerations (H&C) were not considered

 How to File a Sponsorship Appeal?